arhangoyal/CS225-Music-Recommender/0Documents/results.md

 - A: We implemented the PageRank algorithm to essentially check which are the most central airports and hence should be allocated enough funding.

 # Graph Algorithms

+## Note about our Graph: It is Directed!
+Our graph was directed.
+Example: There are multiple route (with layovers) from CMI to BSS but none from BSS to CMI, proving there must be edges which only go one way in our graph.

 ## DFS
 - Description: Performs a Depth-first search of the flight routes.
   - Inputs: StartNode EndNode